hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/update-by-example.md

 to update the selected rows; only non-null values in the latter are used, so it's possible to perform partial updates.

-This basic functionality can be useful in many cases, but it cannot perform more complex changes.
-For more complext updates use
+This basic functionality can be useful in many cases, but it's not suitable for complex updates.
+In these cases use
 [Nitro General Purpose Queries](../nitro/nitro-general-purpose.md) instead.